 Do all the diocesan schools use the same textbooks and online resources?

 No. The diocesan curriculum standards guide schools toward the expectation of course work and content.
 The diocese does not determine the textbooks or resources used in each school.
 Those decisions are made at the individual school level; however, when possible, schools cooperate to take advantage of consortium or volume pricing.

 Have the elementary religion standards been fully developed?

 Not yet.
 The initial focus of this project was to ensure all content areas were a reflection of our Catholic faith.
 Stage two entails fully developing grade-level curriculum standards for religion courses in grades K-8.
 At this time, full curriculum standards have been developed for theology courses in grades 9-12 and anchor standards, based on the Catechism of the Catholic Church, have been developed as a guide from which the K-8 religion curriculum standards will be fully written.

 How do you monitor student learning and growth?

-We use various data points to monitor student learning and growth in our Catholic schools.
 The NCEA ACRE assessment is administered in fifth, eighth, and eleventh grade to provide parents and educators standardized data on students’ knowledge of the Catholic faith.
 The NWEA MAP assessments is administered in elementary and middle school grades to provide qualitative achievement and growth data for parents and teachers.
 The SAT suite of assessments is administered in preparation of students’ postsecondary school success.
+Other assessments are selected and offered by individual schools for specific purposes and specific students (e.g. DIBELS, College Board AP assessments, ACT).
 Educators in our schools use these various data points to drive instruction based on a student’s specific needs.